Are pesticides harmful to humans and the environment?

 Pesticides are used for growing all kinds of food.
 As a result, residues can end up in anything that is grown using conventional agricultural techniques.
 In addition to the pesticides applied during cultivation, crops can also absorb pesticides that have lingered in the soil from past applications.
 Residues can also end up in animal-based foods such as milk, eggs, and meat through animal feed that contains high amounts of pesticide residue.

 Foods are tested for pesticides against maximum residue levels (MRLs) determined by regulatory organisations.
 MRLs refer to the highest level of pesticide residue that is legally allowed in or on food products and animal feeds, based on good agricultural practices and the minimal amount necessary to protect the crop.
 MRLs are set by regulatory bodies to ensure that the use of pesticides does not lead to harmful levels of chemical residues in food, thereby protecting consumer health.
+Regulatory bodies set these limits with a large safety margin: the allowed amounts are usually at least 100 times lower than the levels that could cause harm to account for differences between mice tested in toxicological studies and humans.
+This provides a wide buffer to protect human health.

 Exceeding an MRL does not automatically mean that the food is unsafe.
 Instead, if residues exceed the MRL, it could indicate non-compliance with the approved usage instructions, but it does not necessarily imply an immediate health risk.
 To assess the potential health risk, the sum of pesticide residues across all consumed crops is compared to health-based guidance values such as the Acceptable Daily Intake (ADI).
 The ADI represents the amount of a pesticide that can be ingested daily over a lifetime without appreciable health risk.3 Each specific pesticide has its own ADI.
 Estimated dietary exposure to pesticide residues is very low for most EU consumers, indicating a low health risk.
-In the cases where the estimated dietary exposure for a specific pesticide/product combination exceeded safe levels, or when no safe level for a pesticide could be set, authorities took action to protect by removing the product from the market or recalling it before sale.2
+In cases where the estimated dietary exposure for a specific pesticide/product combination exceeded safe levels, or when no safe level for a pesticide could be set, authorities took action to protect by removing the product from the market or recalling it before sale.3

 Are pesticides harmful to human health?